Academic Advisor -

 Academic Advising Center -

-The Academic Advising Center, located in Meyer Hall, room 114, offers walk-in advising to all students.
+The Academic Advising Center, located in Luther Hall, room 110, offers walk-in advising to all students.
 Information on adding and dropping courses, academic policies and procedures, General Education requirements, declaring a major, degree planning and academic appeals

 Career Services at Concordia University is committed to preparing individuals to make thoughtful and informed choices about their vocation, integrating career planning with academic and life experience, and teaching skills that contribute to successful career management.
 For those students unsure of a career direction, career advising is available to help in career planning and decision-making.
 Numerous resources are available to assist all students in preparing for the job, internship, or graduate school search.
 Part- and full-time job and internship listings are available on our online job board.
 A career development course is also available: Career Strategies (SSS 225).
 For more information about Career Services, contact the Director of Career Services at (651) 603-6241.